Rate Plans and Rate Plan Charges

 2. Click Pricing Portal in the Products section.

-If the desired product is not listed, refer to Add a Price Model Item for instructions.
+If the desired product is not listed, refer to Add a Product for instructions.

 6. Click Add Rate Plans.